moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 Robot Requirements
 ------------------
 The jogger streams an array of position or velocity commands to the robot controller.
 This is compatible with ros\_control ``position_controllers/JointGroupPositionControllers`` or ``velocity_controllers/JointGroupVelocityControllers``.
 You can check if these controllers are available for your robot by searching for the controller config file (typically named ``controllers.yaml``).
+After launching the robot, you can check if any ros_control controllers are available with:

+``rosservice call /controller_manager/list_controllers``

+And switch to the desired controller with:

+``rosservice call /controller_manager/switch_controllers controller_to_start controller_to_stop``

+Remember, you can tab-complete to help fill these commands.

 Jogging may work on other robots that have a different control scheme but there is no guarantee.
 It has been tested heavily on UR robots using the [ur_modern_driver](https://github.com/ros-industrial/ur_modern_driver).
 The jogger currently does not limit joint jerk so may not be compatible with most heavy industrial robots.